 If you feel exhausted because you are burning the candle at both ends or not getting enough sleep, then you have your answer for why you are always tired.
 Unfortunately, the reason isn't always that clear.
 Sometimes it takes a little detective work to figure out what is behind your constant fatigue.

-Overeating also causes a dip in energy.
+Overeating and making a lot of bad food choices also causes a dip in energy.
 It takes a lot of your body resources to digest food.
 If you eat junk food, your body actually has to use some of its nutrient stores to process that food.

 Common problematic foods include dairy, grains with gluten (wheat, rye, oats, barley), peanuts, corn, soy and eggs.
 Too much sugar and artificial sweeteners can also stress your body.
 All these foods are a regular part of the standard American diet.